simplegoose/space-website/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.sass-lang.com) - This helped me recap on the SaSS concepts I had forgotten.
+- (https://www.sass-lang.com) - This helped me recap on the SaSS concepts I had forgotten.
-- [Example resource 2](https://dev.to/snkds/how-to-enable-backdrop-filter-in-firefox-2n8e) - This is an amazing article which helped me to enable backdrop-filter in my browser.
+- (https://dev.to/snkds/how-to-enable-backdrop-filter-in-firefox-2n8e) - This is an amazing article which helped me to enable backdrop-filter in my browser.

 ## Author